ainamira-zulkifli/hello-world/README.md

 Hey!

-I am a newly Certified Data Egineer who is exploring Git & Github.
+I am a new user who is exploring Git & Github.